 The treatment for KD is intravenous immunoglobulin.
 This is purified from donated blood transfusions and contains concentrated amounts of antibodies.

 Large doses of intravenous immunoglobulin are usually effective in stopping the fever and other symptoms of KD, and help to prevent coronary artery problems as well.
-In 10% of cases, a second dose of IVIG may be necessary.
+In 10% of cases, the second dose of IVIG may be necessary.
 Resistant cases are treated with steroids (IV methylprednisolone) or anti-tumour necrosis factor drugs like Infliximab.

 Some parents worry about their child being given blood products.
 It is important to understand that the risks of this are very low, yet the risks from untreated KD are quite high.